nuxt/website-v2/content/en/guides/configuration-glossary/configuration-target.md

 > You can use this option to change default nuxt target for your project using `nuxt.config.js`

-To learn more about the new static target check out our [article](/blog/going-full-static).
+To learn more about the target option check out the [deployment targets section](/guides/features/deployment-targets).